AlexWan0/dynamic-eval/README.md

     <img src="./assets/easy_tree.png" alt="Easy arithmetic expression as a tree" width=75% style="padding-top: 20px">
 </p>

+The intermediate chain of thought reasoning allow us to analyze the failure-mode of this type of problem.
+Most of the the time, the error comes from the model "forgetting" to add the result from the subtree with leaf nodes `x_5, x_6, x_7`.
+My guess is that this is due to there being two consecutive additions in the problem, which tends to be unusual in e.g., the original GSM8k dataset.

 # API
 See `experiemnts/find_spread.py` for an example of usage.
 To generate problems, run: